 Reconciliation - an incredible story of restorative justice is a new opera of The Transcendence Triptych being developed by Bellissima Opera & Working in Concert.
 The librettist is Christine Steyer and the composer is David Shenton.
-A Scene from Reconciliation will be presented in June 2020.
+A Scene from Reconciliation will be presented in the summer of 2021.
 We plan to premiere the entire Reconciliation opera in subsequent years as funds are made available.

 The Truth and Reconciliation Commission

 The Truth and Reconciliation Commission (TRC) was a court-like body assembled in South Africa after the end of Apartheid in 1996.
 Its purpose was to bear witness to, record and in some cases grant amnesty to the perpetrators of violent crimes that occurred during the years of Apartheid.

 Anyone who felt that they had been victims of violence could come forward and be heard at the TRC.
 Perpetrators of violence could also give testimony and request amnesty.
 Often Bantu & Afrikaners fell into both categories.

 It is important to note that The Truth and Reconciliation Commission intentionally differed from the Nuremburg Trials held by the Americans in Germany following WWII.
 The Nuremburg Trials were focused on punitive justice.
 The Truth and Reconciliation Commission was focused on restorative justice and the belief that telling one’s story, whether victim or perpetrator, could function as a path to healing.

 The Inspiration for the Opera:

 In 2006, librettist Christine Steyer became familiar with the "Truth & Reconciliation Story" from The Call to Kinship by Elaine Prevallet at a workshop given by activist and mystic Andrew Harvey.